RSE-Sheffield/pando-python/README.md

 ## Contact Us

-This course was originally authored by and is currently maintained by [@Robadob](https://github.com/Robadob), it is a fork of the University of Sheffield branded course.
-Both repositories are maintained, so issues will be monitored .
+This course was originally authored by [@Robadob](https://github.com/Robadob) and is now also maintained by [@JostMigenda](https://github.com/Robadob).

+Releases prior to Beta, exist in the original [University of Sheffield repository](https://github.com/RSE-Sheffield/pando-python), which includes custom branding.
+Please direct issues with course content to the [Carpentries Incubator repository](https://github.com/carpentries-incubator/pando-python).

 ## Contributing